offthedial/site/rules/wl.md

 # Weakest Link Rules

 ## Info
 <u>Weakest Link</u> is a unique, Off the Dial exclusive, free agent **and** team tournament for Splatoon 2!
-Sign up as a three-player team or the Weakest Link, and we will pair each team to each link.
+Sign up as a 3-player team or a lone free agent, and we will pair each team to each link.
 This tournament provides the opportunity for free agents to get coaching experience in a team setting, and for teams to test their communication and teaching skills.

 All you need to do is sign up!
 The world is waiting…